 In the Cascades, descendants of the Lookout Pack and other “coastal” wolves coming down from British Columbia expanded south, establishing the Teanaway Pack in the valleys north of Cle Elum and the elusive Wenatchee Pack in the Colockum steppes south of Wenatchee and north of Ellensburg.
 Though another pack has not yet been confirmed in the area between the Okanogan and Methow valleys, wolves have been documented in the Pasayten Wilderness and in the Loup Loup Pass area.

-- Our Range Rider Pilot Program helps ranchers in Washington's wolf country fund, train and implement range riders to supervise livestock and prevent conflicts with wolves
+Our Range Rider Pilot Project helps ranchers in Washington’s wolf country fund, train and implement range riders to supervise livestock and reduce or prevent conflicts with wolves.
+We also:

-- Lobbying for sustainable wolf recovery at the State Capitol in Olympia.
+- Lobby for long term wolf recovery at the State Capitol in Olympia.

 - Stop poaching, by working with hunters, hosting “Eyes in the Woods” trainings and offering rewards to help convict poachers.